-Publications, presentations, and academic opinions.
+The integrity and validity of the work of the Harvard University Faculty of Medicine depend on limiting inappropriate influence by industry sponsors over the content of publications, presentations, and academic opinions.
 Events for which a company compensates physicians to speak about the company's product in a manner scripted by the company, sometimes known as "speakers bureaus," have earned a reputation for being forums where companies exert undue control over the content of the conversation and promote the benefits of their product without balanced views.
 Rather than open exchanges of information, such events have the appearance of company marketing and, as such, are inappropriate venues for Faculty and their work.
 This is an absolute prohibition for Faculty.
 Additional guidance on the parameters of this prohibition may be issued from time to time.
-If a Faculty member is unclear as to whether an event at which she or he has been invited to present qualifies for this prohibition, the Faculty member should seek institutional guidance.
+If a Faculty member is unclear as to whether an event at which the Faculty has been invited to present qualifies for this prohibition, the Faculty should seek institutional guidance.